h0rn3t/fastapi-async-sqlalchemy/README.md

 ### Description

-FastAPI-Async-SQLAlchemy provides a simple integration between FastAPI_ and SQLAlchemy_ in async way.
-It gives access to useful helpers to facilitate the completion of common tasks.
+FastAPI-Async-SQLAlchemy provides middleware for FastAPI and SQLAlchemy using async AsyncSession and async engine.
 Based on FastAPI-SQLAlchemy

 ### Install